-Under the authority, direction, and control of the USD(I&S), and the oversight of the DNI, as set forth in DoDD 5105.23 and the Secretary of Defense-Director of National Intelligence (DNI) Memorandum of Agreement (MOA) of September 21, 2010 the Director, NRO, carries out the space-related duties and responsibilities assigned in DoDD 5105.23 and other applicable guidance including serving as the principal advisor on overhead reconnaissance.
+Under the authority, direction, and control of the USD(I&S), and the oversight of the DNI, as set forth in DoDD 5105.23 and the SecDef-DNI Memorandum of Agreement of September 21, 2010, the Director, NRO:

+a.
+Carries out the space-related duties and responsibilities assigned in DoDD 5105.23 and other applicable guidance including serving as the principal advisor on overhead reconnaissance.